n0-ware/book-of-n0ware/knowledge-base/concepts/authentication.md

 <meta name="windows-authentication" description="Explanation of Windows authentication methods">

 ### SAM
-Windows stores various credentials in the Security Accounts Manager database.
-They are typically stored as [hashes](hashing.md) of one of two kinds.
+Windows stores various credentials in the *Security Accounts Manager* database.
+They are typically stored as [hashes](hashing.md) of one of two kinds:

 - **LAN Manager (LM)** &mdash; the oldest form of password storage used in Windows and kept around for legacy systems.
 The algorithm is weak, using a limited character set as input, making it possible to attempt all possible combinations rather easily.
-- **NT Lan Manager (NTLM)** &mdash' The modern system of hashing used to store passwords.
+- **NT Lan Manager (NTLM)** &mdash; The modern system of hashing used to store passwords.

+### LSASS
+The process Local Security Authority Subsystem Service (LSASS) steps in to retrieve the user's credentials from the [SAM](#SAM) database when a user logs in.
+It compares the provided credentials against the hashed form of the users password.
+If they match, the user is logged in.

+LSASS stores the credentials in memory after this is successful.
+The is designed to be convenient, such as allowing them to user another resource without having to enter the credentials again.
+LSASS itself uses these credentials in-memory for other reasons, making it vulnerable to credential dumping.